DylanPina/SocketChat/README.md

 - [[Express](https://expressjs.com/)] -  Minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 - [[Node.js](https://nodejs.org/en/)] - Back-end JavaScript runtime environment that runs on a JavaScript Engine and executes JavaScript code outside a web browser, which was designed to build scalable network applications.
 - [[Socket.io](https://socket.io/)] - Library that enables low-latency, bidirectional and event-based communication between a client and a server.
+- [[JSON Web Tokens]](https://jwt.io/) - Proposed internet standard for creating data with optional signature and/or optional encryption whose payload holds JSON that asserts some number of claims.
 - [[Redux](https://redux.js.org/)]- JavaScript library for managing and centralizing application state.
 - [[CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)] - Style sheet language used for describing the presentation of a document written in a markup language such as HTML or XML.
 - [[Postman](https://www.postman.com/)] - API platform for developers to design, build, test, and iterate their APIs.